wknapik/vpnfailsafe/README.md

 On --up:
 * All configured VPN server domains are resolved and saved in /etc/hosts.
-* Routes are set up, so that all traffic to the internet goes over the tunnel.
+* Routes are set up, so that all traffic to the internet goes over the tunnel and networks exposed by the VPN provider are accessible.
-  The original default route is preserved and two more specific ones are added (mimicking --redirect-gateway def1) + routes to all configured VPN servers are added.
 * /etc/resolv.conf is updated, so only the DNS servers pushed by the VPN server are used.
 * iptables rules are inserted at the beginning of INPUT, OUTPUT and FORWARD